twse/random-stuff/Third-Party Notices.md

 Copyright in IKinema Runtime is owned by or licensed to IKinema Ltd. All rights reserved.

+## For use of Image Alchemy
-Image Alchemy Copyright © 1990-1996 Handmade Software, Inc. All rights reserved.<br />
+Copyright © 1990-1996 Handmade Software, Inc. All rights reserved.<br />
 Written by Marcos H. Woehrmann, Allan N. Hessenflow, David Kettmann, Paul H. Yoshimune

 IP2Location™ is a registered trademark of HEXASOFT.
 All other trademarks are the property of their respective owners.

+## For use of KidStuff
-KidStuff Copyright © 2000 Aviar, Inc.<br />
+Copyright © 2000 Aviar, Inc.<br />
 Written by John J. Urbaniak, Ph.D.

 Uses Kynapse, © 2003-2017 Kynapse.<br />